Mulling

-over a problem, I find myself gazing at a picture hanging by my desk:
+gazing at a picture hanging by my desk: an old photograph my

-old photograph my grandmother pasted onto blue construction paper,
+grandmother pasted onto blue construction paper, framed, and once had

-framed, and once had decorating her bedroom: a picture of her house
+decorating her bedroom: a picture of her house after a snowfall,

-three-story barn, with an open door big enough to drive into, and
+an open door big enough to drive into, and connecting, on the right

-connecting, on the right via a hallway, to a white three-story house.
+via a hallway, to a white three-story house.

 In